kyle9021/wf-demo/README.md

 * Select GitHub.
 You'll need to sign into your GitHub account and ensure the Oauth scope includes the repo where your IaC files are stored.
 * Provide a name and then hit the 'Create Workspace' button
 * On the 'Overview tab' click the button 'configure variables'
-* Create workspace variables (you are welcome to create a variable set if you have multiple repos/projects).
-The two variables you'll need to add are `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+* Create workspace variable (you are welcome to create a variable set if you have multiple repos/projects).
+The variable you'll need to add is `gcp-creds`
-* Click the button '+ Add Variable' and select 'Environment Variable'
+* Click the button '+ Add Variable' and select 'Terraform Variable'
-* The Key for the first variable will be `AWS_ACCESS_KEY_ID` (It's particular on the formatting, naming, and capitialization) and the value will be the IAM users '<ACCESS_KEY_ID>'.
+* The value for the variable `gcp-creds` should be the contents of the GCP Key file.
 * Make sure you check the box next to sensitive, then click save.
-Repeat the same process for `AWS_SECRET_ACCESS_KEY`
 * After you create your variables and have them saved.
 Copy the workspace name you created earlier and save it in a text file as `WORKSPACE_NAME` we'll come back to this in a bit.
 * Also underneath your workspace name there should be an ID and a copy icon (looks like two pages on top of one another).
 Hit the 'copy button' and save the ID in the same text file you saved your `WORKSPACE_NAME` in.
 We'll need this later too.
 Save the id as `WORKSPACE_ID`